Triptychs And Multi-Panel Prints

 Which Medium Is Used For Multi-Panel Prints?

-All of the multi-panel prints that I offer are fabricated in the Lumachrome® TruLife® acrylic print style, as it is the only medium with the ability to be printed up to twelve feet wide or larger.
+All multi-panel prints are fabricated in the Lumachrome® TruLife® acrylic print style, the only medium capable of producing prints up to ten feet wide or larger.

 Your Imagination Is The Limit

-One of the easiest ways to collaborate is through the use of 'mockups', which I am happy to provide free of charge.
-This enables you to see a print on your own wall before you purchase which inspires confidence in your decision.
-This article describing free mockups explains this simple yet highly effective tool.
+One of the easiest ways to collaborate is via mockups, which I provide free of charge.
+These allow you to see your chosen print on your own wall before purchasing, inspiring confidence in your decision.

-Remember that if you can imagine it, we can work together to bring your vision to reality.
+If you can imagine it, we can work together to bring your vision to life.